leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 #### Lines of Evidence:

-In elevation rasters you may see a "shelf" where the elevation changes from flatter valley bottom to steeper hill slopes
+In sufficiently resolved elevation rasters such as ones derived from drones you may see a "shelf" where the elevation changes from flatter valley bottom to steeper hill slopes rapidly.

 You may see a change from dense vegetation to sparse vegetation because slope is too steep